JIGSAW

 (Punisher: Year One#4) - Castle, first donning his Punisher costume, convinced Detective John Laviano to give him access to the files on his family's murders and related cases.
 Castle started off his mission by targeting Billy Russo, invading a mob party at Salvagno's.
 Following up a series of explosions, Castle killed several criminals before confronting Russo.
 Seeking to send a message to the Costas, Castle did not kill Russo, but instead kicked him face first through a plate glass window on the second floor.

-BTS - Russo survived, but his face was horribly scarred, with the suture pattern giving him the appearance of a jigsaw puzzle, from which he took his name.
+BTS - Russo survived, but his face was horribly scarred, with the suture pattern giving him the appearance of a jigsaw puzzle, from which he took the codename Jigsaw.

 Jigsaw and his men were left for the police